Approximately $760 million of asset-backed securities affected

 as the master servicer for this transaction.
 The Class A notes

-are further expected to benefit from the 3% subordination provided
+further benefit from the 3% subordination provided by the Class

-by the Class B notes.
-The expected net loss for the SLM 2010-2
+B notes.
+The expected net loss for the SLM 2010-2 transaction

 In rating securitizations backed by student loans originated under FFELP,